tdba/FDP-Python-Syllabus-Pages/PART_II/MISSION_6/exceptions.rst

             except:
                 return False

-    ..
-The try statement in this function was already introduced previously (the same code), so I thought it would be appropriate to add an else clause here.

-       pw:  HI Victor - I looked at the else: and went against it!
-       It is just a horrible language feature in my view.
-       Not only do we complicate things by overload the keyword else (here, in the if, and in the for loop), but it adds no new expressive power over just doing the "didn't get an exception" inline.
-And the allowable combinations are hard to explain.
-You can omit the except clause if you have a finally clause.
-But you cannot have the else if you omit except, ... and so on.
-Too much risk for too little return, in my view.

     .. admonition:: A template to test if a file exists, without using exceptions

         The function we've just shown is not one we'd recommend.
 It opens